• Skip to primary navigation

 The portable trimmer now measures just over 13 inches to accommodate the Smart Materials.
 While this is designed to go with the new machines, you can use it no matter which machine you are using.

-The Roll Holder sits on the tray of the Maker 3 on these ridges to keep rolled materials aligned during the cut.
+The Roll Holder sits on the tray of Maker 3 on these ridges to keep rolled materials aligned during the cut.
 The Roll Holder is not compatible with the original Maker.

 As your project cuts, the roll holder evenly feeds your Smart Material in and out of the Maker 3.
 Once it’s done cutting, your Maker 3 positions the end of your cut just above the trimmer.
 Before you unload your project, just slide the trimmer across for a clean, straight cut.